 Another catastrophe hit in February 2012 in the region of Bio Bio, Quillon, where there was a forest fire due to heavy deforestation in the area.
 In this time of grave economic difficulty, the Presidium decided that its objective for 2012 would be to increase family income through the reproduction of these hens and commercialization at local level, through markets and consumers’ groups.

 Mapuche’s communities, VIII region (Bío-Bío)

-Twenty farmers, gathered in the network Red de Mujeres Protectoras de la Biodiversidad
+20 farmers, gathered in the Red de Mujeres Protectoras de la Biodiversidad